ZupIT/beagle-docs/content/en/web/commons/view-client.md

 }
 ```

-We have implemented a very simple logic above that will store every fetch result into the disk using the *localStorage*.
+We have implemented a logic above that will store every fetch result into the disk using the *localStorage*.
 This is a simple and only *for test* implementation, since this cache would never expire.

 ### Registering the new ViewClient